220v-K/CVIntro_MidProject/README.md

   - `knn_l1_distance.png`, `knn_l2_distance.png`: Performance curves by distance metric.
 - Running the same experiment name multiple times overwrites existing files; back up the `results` directory if you need to keep earlier runs.

 This README was written with GPT-5-Codex.
+Code is hand-written.